binkley/homebrewery-files/scribes-supplies.md

 ##### Common Supplies

 You gain a Common supply item in your _Scribe&rsquo;s Supplies_.
-Roll a d6 and reroll for supply items your kit already contains:
+Roll a d6.
+If you roll a supply item your kit already contains, reroll.

 | Roll | Supply Item |
 |:-:|:-|